-In May of 2015, I arrive in Tucson, Arizona.
-My friend, Melissa, is still at work and is not able to join me until after 4pm, so she gives me directions to her home where her partner, Mel, is waiting.
+In May of 2015, my fellowship travels take me to Tucson, Arizona.
+When I arrive, my friend, Melissa, was still at work and would not be able to join me until after 4pm, so she gives me directions to her home where her partner, Mel, is waiting.

 As soon as I arrive, Mel is so warm and inviting.
 She invites me to sit in the living room for a spell.
 To open the conversation she announces that we have something in common: her family was raised in El Paso.

 Mel is a wonderful artist.
-She shows me a painting of a mariachi group that she painted and tells me that her grandfather was part of a traveling mariachi group as a young man.
+She shows me a painting of a mariachi group that she painted and tells me that her grandfather had a traveling mariachi group as a young man.
 She often uses him as inspiration for much of her artwork.